 Providers are critical partners in ensuring that the Goals and Objectives of the Quality Strategy are achieved and that interventions are successfully implemented.
-North Carolina providers accept Medicaid beneficiaries at a level higher than many other states in Medicaid Direct and with the ongoing transition to managed care the Department recognizes the critical need to maintain this participation.
-To build upon North Carolina's existing infrastructure to support clinical improvement, the Department is providing, directly and through Standard Plans and Tailored Plans, additional resources tailored to advance state interventions and ensure providers' ability to achieve the Goals outlined in this Quality Strategy.
-The supports are offered to assist providers in clinical transformation and care improvement efforts at the regional and practice levels.
-Bidirectional communication is a cornerstone in engaging providers and meeting their needs.
+North Carolina providers accept Medicaid members at a level higher than many other states in Medicaid Direct, and with the ongoing transition to managed care, the Department recognizes the critical need to maintain this participation.
+To build on North Carolina's existing infrastructure to support clinical improvement, the Department is providing, directly and through Standard Plans, Tailored Plans or the PIHP, additional resources tailored to advance